-- Electrical work: Electrical work must be performed by a qualified electrician. - Installation/dismantling work: The installation/dismantling must be carried out by a qualified technician who is trained in the use of the necessary tools and fixation materials. - The product must be operated by persons who are instructed on how the complete system functions. - Maintenance tasks: The technician must be familiar with the use of operating fluids and their disposal.
+- Electrical work: a qualified electrician must carry out the electrical work. - Installation/dismantling: The technician must be trained in the use of the necessary tools and fixation materials. - The product must be operated by persons who have been instructed on how the complete system functions. - Maintenance work: The technician must be familiar with the use of operating fluids and their disposal.